-Long term care insurance producers are finding a strong and growing market in executive long term care plans for small and medium-sized businesses.
+Long term care insurance producers are finding a strong and growing market in executive long-term care plans for small- and medium-sized businesses.

-Smaller firms are responding well to the message that LTC as an executive benefit protects key people’s personal financial assets, provides permanent and portable coverage, and offers significant tax benefits to both the company and the executive.
+Smaller firms are responding well to the message that LTC as an executive benefit protects key people’s personal financial assets, provides permanent and portable coverage and offers significant tax benefits to both the company and the executive.

-Eagan strongly urges agents and brokers to keep returning to the LTC topic during follow-up sales calls with business clients.
+Eagan strongly urges agents and brokers to keep returning to the LTC topic during follow up sales calls with business clients.

 “I had a situation where a company to which I presented the idea a couple of years ago was not interested,” Eagan recalls.
-“Then, two years later, I found they had decided to do it but went with someone else.”
+“Then, two years later, I found they had decided to do it but went with some one else.”

-Making the LTC executive carveout sale is “more like farming than anything,” he notes.
+Making the LTC executive carveout sale is “more like farming than anything,” he reckons.
 “You plant the seed, water it and harvest it.
 It’s not a quick sale, but if you don’t tend to it, it’s going to go someplace else.”

 Eagan has another tip for LTC agents: Get the executives’ spouses involved.

 Especially if you’re dealing with mostly male executives, the spouse can be a key ally, he adds.
-Women usually are more finely attuned to the problem of long term care than men, because they are more likely to have been involved with the care of elderly relatives, he notes.
+Women usually are more finely attuned to the problem of long term care than are men, because they are more likely to have been involved with the care of elderly relatives, he notes.

 But there’s another practical reason to reach out to spouses.
-“If you set it up with a small, closely held company and you can include the spouses, you get eight people where you might have had four,” Eagan points out.
+“If you set it up with a small, closely held company and you cam include the spouses, you get eight people where you might have had four,” Eagan points out.

-In Eagan’s experience, the successful sale is typically a company with one or two decision-makers who think LTC as an executive benefit is a good idea.
+In Eagan’s experience, the successful sale is typically a company with one or two decision makers who think LTC as an executive benefit is a good idea.

 “Often, this happens after they reach age 50 and are looking to the end zone,” he observes.
 “The fact they can use the corporate checkbook as opposed to their personal checkbook helps things along, too.”

 Eagan finds that, generally, high-tech companies are not a strong candidate for LTC.
-One reason: They tend to have a relatively younger senior staff.
+One reason: they tend to have a relatively younger senior staff.